JDACS4C-IMPROVE/HiDRA/README.md

 ## Creating Models

-To run training and testing, the user must specify a device (GPU) to use.
+To run training and testing, the user must specify a device (GPU) to use and a directory to store processed data and output.
 If we want to train on GPU 3 we run:
 ```
 CUDA_VISIBLE_DEVICES=3 CANDLE_DATA_DIR=my_data_dir SPLIT=0 TRAIN_DATA_SOURCE=CCLE TEST_DATA_SOURCE=CCLE python csa_feature_gen.py